-Federal and State Government involvement in regulation of aging services is significantly more aggressive than in any other segment of the health care delivery system.
-Regulation is so extensive, the aging services industry has come to be called in government lingo what is known as a “closely regulated business.”
-In addition, the results of these regulatory supervision and inspection actions are widely available public records, which can make a real impact in litigation.
+Federal and State Government involvement in the regulation of aging services is significantly more aggressive than in any other segment of the health care delivery system.
+Regulation is so extensive, the aging services industry has come to be called in government lingo, a “closely regulated business.”
+In addition, the results of these regulatory supervision and inspection actions are widely available public records, which can make a real impact in later litigation.

 This dedication, focus, and experience gives our attorneys a real edge.

-Our aging service attorneys are familiar with the latest regulatory changes that impact litigation and constantly monitor development in other states to best gauge our approach in Georgia.
-We not only practice within the state of Georgia but also frequently consult on out-of-state cases.
+Our aging service attorneys are familiar with the latest regulatory changes that impact litigation and constantly monitor developments across the country to best gauge our approach.
+We not only practice within the states that we have offices (Alabama, Florida, Georgia, New Jersey, New York, North Carolina, South Carolina, Tennessee) but also frequently consult on out-of-state cases.